 The most dangerous roads in Brisbane City

-59 crash black spots in Brisbane City over the last 10 years, ranked by the number of people injured.
+50 crash black spots in Brisbane City over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Brisbane City ranks #1 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.